Bible Reading: James 1 :2-8

 The truth is that natural disasters are not the result of an angry God.
 A transformation occurred on earth after Adam and Eve disobeyed God in the Garden of Eden (see Genesis 3: 11-18).
 The world is now stained by a physical evil that often puts pain and disaster in the lives of its inhabitants, even those who love God.
 But people who experience tragedy through natural disaster don’t suffer because they are more wicked than those who escape (see Luke 13:3-5).
 This physical evil comes into our lives for a bunch of reasons.

-• Sometimes evil comes from our own bad choices.
-If we go to the ocean and swim in riptides, it’s not God’s fault if we’re swooshed out to sea.
+- Some evil results from free choices.
+If you go to the ocean and go for a swim in rip tides, it’s not God’s fault if you’re sucked somewhere deadly.

-None of the bad things that happen in life mean God loves us any less.
-God hasn’t promised to shield us from everything evil.
-But he did say he would be with us through anything and everything (see Matthew 28:20).
+God hasn’t promised to shield you from everything evil.
+But he did say he would be with you through anything and everything (see Matthew 28:20).

 REFLECT: Be able to explain it to a friend: How are natural disasters connected to human sin?
 Are individuals always to blame when bad things happen to them?